 1 cup Organic Sno Peas, trimmed

 Combine sauce ingredients in a small bowl or cup and set aside.

-Cook Faro or Quinoa following package directions; set aside and keep warm.
+Cook Farro or Quinoa following package directions; set aside and keep warm.

 Heat a stew pot to medium high.
 Add oil, swirling to coat pan bottom.
 When the oil glistens, carefully add onions.
 As onions begin to caramelize, add carrots in a single layer, allowing them to brown slightly and caramelize, about ten minutes.
 Push carrots and onions to one side of pan.

 Next, add mushrooms and taro root to the pan in separate bunches.
 Add broth and simmer, about 15 minutes, or until taro root can be pierced with a fork without breaking apart.

 Add bok choy as a bunch and lotus root slices.
 Simmer to heat through, about 5 minutes.
 Serve hot in a bowl over prepared faro or quinoa.